BillyFrcs/SnakeLol/README.md

 - Choose option to Debug or Release.
 - Please check this [Template](https://github.com/BillyFrcs/SnakeGame/tree/master/Template/README.md) for more details and setup this project.

+> Get the [SFML Template](https://github.com/andrew-r-king/sfml-vscode-boilerplate) for making game from scratch using Visual Studio Code.

 ## Instruction Game

 - Press arrow key to move the snake or you can also use W, A, S, D.

 - Press esc to pause the game.

-> Get the [SFML Template](https://github.com/andrew-r-king/sfml-vscode-boilerplate) for making game from scratch using Visual Studio Code.

-<i>© Billy Franscois</i>